sihai571332/SR/docker/cav/edge/README.md

 where 192.168.33.22 is your vehicle IP address

+3. After the changes, dont't forget to rebuild the docker images

+$ bash build.sh

-4. After the changes, start the vehicle service first and run the 'run.sh' script
+4. then start the vehicle service and run the 'run.sh' script

 $ bash run.sh